 The Epoch Gastropub has outdoor seating that is on the patio right next to the gardens.
 We were lucky enough to enjoy our dinner on our first night stay and our breakfast the next morning on the patio.
 Then, we moved only a few steps away and found some relaxing seats right next to the blooming gardens.

 We stayed in a European style room on the second floor of the main building of the Inn.
 Right above Front street, we had a great view of the entire front yard of the Inn and could see almost as far as Phillip Exeter Academy.
-We had some of the school buildings in sight, but were too far to actually see the campus itself.
-Our luxurious queen sized bed was perfect for a restful night’s sleep.
+We had some of the school buildings in sight but were too far to actually see the campus itself.
+Our luxurious queen-sized bed was perfect for a restful night’s sleep.
 We also loved the subway tile in the bathroom which gave the room a very modern and artistic feel.
-To our surprise the staff at the Inn gifted us the movie kit which had an assortment of favorite movie theatre candies, gourmet chocolate and caramel covered popcorn from a shop right in downtown and a few drink options.
+To our surprise, the staff at the Inn gifted us the movie kit which had an assortment of favorite movie theatre candies, gourmet chocolate, and caramel covered popcorn from a shop right downtown and a few drink options.
 We enjoyed a movie in bed to end our night before snoozing off.

-During our visit at Exeter we really enjoyed exploring the quaint downtown.
-There are a myriad of small shops, restaurants, coffee shops and ice-cream parlors right on Water Street.
-Some of the many stops we made were to Water Street Book Store, Donut Love and Trends Gift Gallery.
+During our visit to Exeter, we really enjoyed exploring the quaint downtown.
+There is a myriad of small shops, restaurants, coffee shops and ice cream parlors right on Water Street.
+Some of the many stops we made were to Water Street Book Store, Donut Love, and Trends Gift Gallery.
 We walked up and down almost all of Water Street, all the way from High Street bridge to Swasey Parkway.
-On our second trip downtown we rode the bikes from the Inn down the parkway and right along side the Squamscott River.
-The bike ride through downtown was completed with with some ice cream from Stillwells.
+On our second trip downtown, we rode the bikes from the Inn down the parkway and right alongside the Squamscott River.
+The bike ride through downtown was completed with some ice cream from Stillwells.